 Thursday Partly cloudy.
 Slight (30%) chance of a shower, most likely in the afternoon.
 Snow possible above 1400 metres.
 Winds W 20 to 30 km/h becoming light in the morning.

-Wednesday Cloudy.
-Slight (30%) chance of a shower, most likely in the morning and afternoon.
-Light winds becoming NE 15 to 20 km/h for a time in the afternoon.
+Friday Partly cloudy.
+Slight (20%) chance of a shower near the coast in the morning and afternoon.
+Light winds becoming NW 15 to 20 km/h during the afternoon then tending W during the evening.

 Northeast Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 The full devastation brought on by Tropical Cyclone Debbie will not be known until Wednesday morning, Queensland Premier Annastacia Palaszczuk has warned, as the system is further downgraded to a category two.

 Panicked residents in areas affected by Cyclone Debbie have relayed their experiences to the ABC as torrential rain and wind gusts pummel the region.